Hope learns a new skill and Adrien disappears.

 "Of course Adrien.
 My lips are sealed.
 Not a soul will know."

 He knows full well that everyone in town will know before dawn, maybe even before he leaves town to go back to the rendezvous point.
 'Maybe this will get me more tips in my store, the more money the better.
 At least I'm making an honest living.'
 He chuckles to himself walking out of the store.
 'Kind of.'
 He thinks with a grin on his face.
 'This could turn out to be a good thing.'

-Adrien walked down the street feeling pretty proud of himself.
+Adrien walked away feeling pretty proud of himself.
 He walked past a beautiful woman in a light blue dress and beautiful long brown hair.
 It was getting dark and he was walking west so he couldn't see her eye color.
-It caused him to look back at her only to find she had looked back at him with a smile on her face.
+It caused him to look back at her only to find she had been looking back at him with a smile on her face.
 She quickly turned back around pretending that she never looked back.
 As she walked forward, she strode with a certain amount of cockiness.
 She had caught his eye.
 That's all that mattered.
 When she looked forward with her proud grin there was a man standing there blocking her way so she walked to the left to try to get around him.
 He then moved to the side to block her from going straight.
 She looked back around to find Adrien still looking, it seemed, with a hateful look in his eyes.